nazodane/gtk_stable_diffusion/README.md

 The GTK Stable Diffusion is a very simple text-to-image tool.
 The tool is based on [GTK](https://en.wikipedia.org/wiki/GTK) UI framework and [Diffusers](https://github.com/huggingface/diffusers)' [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) text-to-image pipeline.

 GTK Stable Diffusion aims just for fun.
-This means the tool is more focusing on ~~spell~~ prompt than many small adjustment and random generations.
+This means the tool is more focusing on ~~spells~~ prompts than many small adjustments and random generations.

 Installation
 ============